Makam Diraja Johor Telok Blangah

-Makam Diraja Johor Telok Blangah (Jawi: مقام دراج خوهر تاوق بلاڠه) is a royal mausoleum located within the grounds of Masjid Temenggong Daeng Ibrahim in Telok Blangah, Singapore.
-It is the resting place of Temenggong Abdul Rahman, his son Temenggong Daeng Ibrahim, and other relatives of the Bendahara dynasty.
+Makam Diraja Johor Telok Blangah (Jawi: مقام دراج خوهر تاوق بلاڠه), also known as The Johor Royal Mausoleum, is a royal mausoleum located within the grounds of Masjid Temenggong Daeng Ibrahim in Telok Blangah, Singapore.
+It is the resting place of Temenggong Abdul Rahman, his son Temenggong Daeng Ibrahim, and other members and relatives of the Bendahara dynasty.

 The mausoleum is surrounded by a large cemetery as well.
 The land where the cemetery, mausoleum and adjacent mosque stands on is owned by the State of Johor.

 History

 Temenggong Abdul Rahman was the first of the Bendahara dynasty to be buried at the site on 8 December 1825 after he had died in his residence, the Istana Lama.
 Afterwards, his son Temenggong Daeng Ibrahim was laid to rest beside him.
 The burial of Daeng Ibrahim was followed by other members of his family afterwards.

 A mausoleum was built around the tombs of the Temenggongs in 1849, although at the time it was surrounded by at least a hundred older graves.
+The burial ground contains several old graves from the colonial era as well as a mausoleum containing the tombs of most of the Temenggongs of Johor and members of the Bendahara dynasty.
+At least thirty two old graves in the cemetery belong to either royalty or aristocratic Malays.

+The cemetery was also intended to be where Radin Mas Ayu was buried, but this did not come to fruition and she was buried at a hill below Mount Faber instead.

 The last person to be interred in the mausoleum was Ungku Muhammad Khalid, one of Daeng Ibrahim's sons and the brother of Sultan Abu Bakar, in 1900.